MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/components/vscode/understanding-file-encoding.md

 2. When scripts are executed directly in the Integrated Console, they're read from the file by PowerShell directly.
 Tf PowerShell's encoding differs from VSCode's, something can go wrong here.
 3. When a script that is open in VSCode references another script that is not open in VSCode, the extension falls back to loading that script's content from the file system.
-VSCode defaults to UTF-8 encoding, but uses [byte-order mark][], or BOM, detection to select the correct encoding.
+The PowerShell extension defaults to UTF-8 encoding, but uses [byte-order mark][], or BOM, detection to select the correct encoding.

-The problem occurs when assuming the encoding of BOM-less formats (like [UTF-8] with no BOM and [Windows-1252]).
+The problem occurs when assuming the encoding of BOM-less formats (like [UTF-8][] with no BOM and [Windows-1252][]).
 The PowerShell extension defaults to UTF-8.
 The extension cannot change VSCode's encoding settings.
 For more information, see [issue #824](https://github.com/Microsoft/vscode/issues/824).

 ## Choosing the right encoding

-Choosing an encoding depends on the platforms and applications you use to read and write your PowerShell files.

-On Windows, many applications have long used [Windows-1252].
-Many .NET applications use [UTF-16], often called "Unicode".
-Unicode is a term that now refers to a broader [standard](https://en.wikipedia.org/wiki/Unicode).
+Different systems and applications can use different encodings:

-In the Linux world, on the web, and in .NET Standard, UTF-8 is now the dominant encoding.
+- In .NET Standard, on the web, and in the Linux world, UTF-8 is now the dominant encoding.
+- Many .NET Framework applications use [UTF-16][].
+For historical reasons, this is sometimes called "Unicode", a term that now refers to a broad [standard](https://en.wikipedia.org/wiki/Unicode) that includes both UTF-8 and UTF-16.
+- On Windows, many native applications that predate Unicode continue to use Windows-1252 by default.

 Unicode encodings also have the concept of a byte-order mark (BOM).
 BOMs occur at the beginning of text to tell a decoder which encoding the text is using.
 For multi-byte encodings, the BOM also